MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/register-for-the-hardware-program.md

 # How to register for the Microsoft Windows Hardware Developer Program

 This article shows you how to register for the Microsoft Windows Hardware Developer Program.
+When you register for the the Hardware Developer Program, you will be prompted to sign the Windows Compatibility Program and Driver Quality Attestment Testing Agreement (ver 2.0).
+In addition, you can also sign the following agreements if you are using features or assets that apply to those agreements:

+- Windows Logo License Agreement (ver 2018)

+- UEFI (Unified Extensible Firmware Interface) Firmware Agreement (ver 1.0)

+- Windows Analytics Agreement (ver 2.0)

+- Microsoft Collaborate Program Agreement (ver 1.0)

+- Windows Desktop Applications Program Agreement (ver 1.0)

 ## Prerequisites